Soddy-Daisy, Tennessee

 Soddy-Daisy is a city in Hamilton County, Tennessee, United States.
 The population was 13,070 at the 2020 census and estimated to be 13,619 in 2022.
-The city was formed in 1969 when the communities of Soddy (to the north) and Daisy (to the south), along with nearby developed areas along U.S. Highway 27, merged to form Soddy-Daisy.
+The city was formed in 1969 when the communities of Soddy (to the north) and Daisy (to the south), along with nearby developed areas along U.S. Route 27, merged to form Soddy-Daisy.
 It is becoming a bedroom community of nearby Chattanooga and is part of the Chattanooga Metropolitan Statistical Area.
 Sequoyah Nuclear Generating Station is located in Soddy-Daisy.

 History

 Soddy-Daisy is an incorporated city, comprising the former Tennessee cities of Soddy and Daisy.
 It has frequently been noted on lists of unusual place names.

 Soddy-Daisy was home to Hamilton County's first courthouse and government seat, Poe's Tavern.
 The tavern, built in 1819, was the home of Soddy-Daisy resident Hasten Poe.
 In 1838, the tavern served as a way station for 1,900 Cherokees who were on the Trail of Tears.
 During the Civil War, Poe's Tavern served as a hospital for both Union and Confederate troops.
-Though the original Poe's Tavern was torn down in 1911, the city of Soddy Daisy has reconstructed a replica of the building a block away from the original site.
+Though the original Poe's Tavern was torn down in 1911, the city of Soddy-Daisy has reconstructed a replica of the building a block away from the original site.

 There are two popular stories about how the city of Soddy got its name.
 The first is that the word "Soddy" is an anglicization of Tsati, a shorter form of the Cherokee word ᎠᏂ ᎫᏌᏘ Ᏹ (Ani-Kusati-yi), referring to the Muskogean Koasati people who lived there in the 18th century prior to Cherokee migration to the area after 1776.
 The second theory is that Soddy was named for William Sodder, who ran a trading post in the city.
 Others claim that Soddy's name is a reference to Soddy Creek, which is believed to have originated from the Cherokee word Sauta, which is derived from Echota.
 Soddy was a very small town until the Soddy Coal Company began mining in 1867.

 Daisy is rumored to have taken its name from Daisy Parks, the daughter of Thomas Parks.
-Thomas Parks was Vice-President of the Tabler-Cleudup Coal & Coke Company, and founded the Daisy Coal Company in April 1881.
+Thomas Parks was vice-president of the Tabler-Cleudup Coal & Coke Company, and founded the Daisy Coal Company in April 1881.

 The two cities incorporated in April 1969 along a 9 mi stretch of U.S. 27.